Some examples of non-central moderate deviations for sequences of real random variables: Introduction

 We have the following remarks.

-\begin{remark} We can recover the asymptotic regimes $\mathbf{R1}$ and $\mathbf{R2}$ in Claim \ref{claim:MD} by setting $a_n=\frac{1}{v_n}$ and $a_n=1$ respectively; note that, in both cases, one of the conditions in \eqref{eq:MD-conditions} holds and the other one fails.
-So the class of large deviation principles in Claim \ref{claim:MD} is determined by a family of positive scaling factors $\{a_n:n\geq 1\}$ that fill the gap between the asymptotic regimes $\mathbf{R1}$ and $\mathbf{R2}$. \end{remark}
+\begin{remark} We can recover the asymptotic regimes $\mathbf{R1}$ and $\mathbf{R2}$ in Assertion \ref{claim:MD} by setting $a_n=\frac{1}{v_n}$ and $a_n=1$ respectively; note that, in both cases, one of the conditions in \eqref{eq:MD-conditions} holds and the other one fails.
+So the class of large deviation principles in Assertion \ref{claim:MD} is determined by a family of positive scaling factors $\{a_n:n\geq 1\}$ that fill the gap between the asymptotic regimes $\mathbf{R1}$ and $\mathbf{R2}$.
+Moreover, by \eqref{eq:MD-conditions}, the speed $1/a_n$ for the random variables random variables $\{\sqrt{a_nv_n}C_n:n\geq 1\}$ has a lower intensity than the speed $v_n$ (see $\mathbf{R1}$). \end{remark}